 In addition to the frequencies covered by the AGNIR report, there has also been considerable interest in the frequencies above 30 GHz and extending to the THz range.
-These frequencies are its in some types of airport scanner and are being investigated for medical imaging applications recent review by Ziskin (Ziskin, 2012) covers some of the work at millimetre waves, where is a growing database of studies at THz.
+These frequencies are used in some types of airport scanner and are being investigated for medical imaging applications.
+A recent review by Ziskin (Ziskin, 2012) covers some of the work at millimetre waves, whereas there is a growing database of studies at THz.